 The artist discusses their newly-released album Castle in the Sky, discovering their non-binary identity and the gradual queering of Jennifer Vanilla

-BY ELEANOR NOYCE/ANNIE CALLAHAN, IMAGE VIA 537MEDIA
+BY ELEANOR NOYCE/AC CALLAHAN, IMAGE VIA 537MEDIA

 A self-described entrepreneurial fantasy vessel and avatar-cultivation experiment, Jennifer Vanilla (they/them) is brought to life by New York-based performance artist Becca Kauffman.
 Their debut album Castle In The Sky landed on Friday 5 August, featuring tracks Body Music, Cool Loneliness and more.
 Critically acclaimed by the likes of Vogue, Stereogum, Pitchfork and Polyester Zine, Jennifer Vanilla is a concept that cannot be contained.
 Endlessly free-spirited, Becca Kauffman’s eccentric dance music alter ego’s latest endeavour is the soundtrack to life in full colour.